Rate Limiting for Citrix Gateway

 The rate limiting feature for Citrix Gateway enables you to define the maximum load for a given network entity or virtual entity on the Citrix Gateway appliance.
 Since the Citrix Gateway appliance consumes all the unauthenticated traffic, the appliance is often exposed to process requests at a high rate.
 The rate limiting feature enables you to configure the Citrix Gateway appliance to monitor the rate of traffic associated with an entity and take preventive action, in real time, based on the traffic.
 For more information about how rate limiting works in a Citrix ADC appliance, see Rate limiting.

-Citrix ADC has the rate limiting feature that provides protection to back-end servers for unforeseen rate.
+Citrix ADC has the rate limiting feature that provides protection to back-end servers for an unforeseen rate.
 Since the feature for Citrix ADC did not serve the unauthenticated traffic that Citrix Gateway handles, Citrix Gateway needed its own rate limiting functionality.
 This is needed to check an unforeseen rate of requests from various sources the Citrix Gateway appliance is exposed to.
 For example, unauthenticated/login/control requests and certain APIs exposed for end user or device validations.

 Common use-cases for Rate limiting